List of 40 Famous Forests in India to visit

 How to reach Pobitora Wildlife Sanctuary

 The distance between Guwahati and Pobitora Wildlife Sanctuary is 48 km.
-Guwahati airport and rail stations are connected with all major cities of the country.
+Guwahati airport and rail stations are connected to all major cities in the country.
 Jagiroad is the closest railhead to the sanctuary.

 Pobitora Wildlife Sanctuary Visiting Time

-The park is open from 6:30 am to 5 pm except for Friday.
+The park is open from 6:30 am to 5 pm except on Friday.

 Pobitora Wildlife Sanctuary is Famous for Which Animal